Russia and Ukraine at war. Kazakhstan’s economy has to adjust

 The inflow of relocants and their impact on the housing market

 Over the first year of the war, more than three million people fled Russia to Kazakhstan.
 On September 21, 2022, Russian President Vladimir Putin signed a mobilization law that prompted tens of thousands of young Russians to leave the country.
-The massive inflow of these individuals into Kazakhstan significantly impacted the local housing market, driving rent prices up more than twofold.
+The massive inflow of these individuals into Kazakhstan significantly impacted the local housing market, more than doubling rent prices.

 In 2022, the cost of renting in Kazakhstan rose 2.4 times, from 1,928 tenge ($3.88) per square meter to 4,678 tenge ($9.42).
 In 2023, rent for one square meter cost 4,871 tenge ($9.81), while by October 2024, the price dropped slightly to 4,497 tenge ($9.06).
 A different trend was observed in Almaty and Astana, where rental prices surged by 65% and 25% respectively from 2021 to October 2024, reaching 5,446 tenge ($10.97) in Almaty and 4,623 tenge ($9.31) in Astana.
 According to Dmitry Turaev, Consul General of Russia in Almaty, as of February 2024, there were between 50,000 and 80,000 relocants in Kazakhstan out of the 400,000 Russians fleeing mobilization.
 The Bell reported a similar estimate, with 80,000 Russians staying in Kazakhstan.